JoseRoca/WinFBX/docs/RichEdit/CTextRange2 Class.md

 | [CONSTRUCTOR](#constructor) | Called when a class variable is created. |
 | [DESTRUCTOR](#destructor) | Called automatically when a class variable goes out of scope or is destroyed. |

-### ITextRange2 Interface
+### ITextRange Interface

-The **ITextRange2** interface is derived from **ITextRange**, and its objects are powerful editing and data-binding tools that enable a program to select text in a story and then examine or change that text.
+The **ITextRange** objects are powerful editing and data-binding tools that allow a program to select text in a story and then examine or change that text.

 | Name       | Description |
 | ---------- | ----------- |